 We found that many people carry outstanding medical debt and almost half of Americans are stressed about healthcare costs.
-This should come as no surprise, given that the average health insurance premium has grown 54% in the past ten years, compared to a median income growth of 30%1.
+This should come as no surprise, given that medical expenses in the US have grown 33% in the past ten years, compared to a median income growth of 30%.